jorisnoo/craft-cdn-asset-purge/README.md

 A [Craft CMS](https://craftcms.com) module that purges CDN URLs when assets are replaced, renamed, moved, or deleted.
 Works with [Bunny CDN](https://bunny.net) or any other CDN that has a purge API.

-No dependency on Blitz or any other caching plugin.

 ## Requirements

 - Craft CMS 5.0+